-As a vital part of the joint, it acts to prevent the deterioration and degeneration of articular cartilage, and the onset and development of osteoarthritis.
-For this reason, research into meniscus repair has been the recipient of particular interest from the orthopedic and bioengineering communities
+Knee Meniscus Anatomy is a vital part of the knee joint, it acts to prevent the deterioration and degeneration of articular cartilage, and the onset and development of osteoarthritis.
+For this reason, research into meniscus repair has been the recipient of particular interest from the orthopedic and bioengineering communities.

 - Knee Meniscus is a crescent shape structure, triangular in cross section, that cover one half to two thirds of the articular surface of the corresponding tibial plateau.

 - There are two Meniscus in the knee, Medial Meniscus and Lateral Meniscus.

 - 50% of medial tibial plateau covered by medial meniscus, whereas 59% of lateral tibial plateau covered by lateral meniscus.

 See Also: Knee Ligaments Anatomy

 Knee Meniscus functions:

 - Knee Meniscus acts as a joint filler.